MarvinTeichmann/ConvCRF/README.md

 # Too Early (Bird)

 Wow, you have found this repository very early.
-We are still cleaning up code.
-Implementations will be pushed over the next couple of days.
+The code is fully functional, but we are still working on the documentation.

 Requirements
 ============